Sustainability Kiosk

 Share :

-In the continuum of our sustainability journey, where we successfully achieved a 62% waste diversion from the landfill and saved an estimated AED 1.4 million annually through various eco-initiatives, this hydroponic farm comes as a new feather in Anantara’s green cap.
+In the continuation of our sustainability journey, where we successfully achieved a 62% waste diversion from the landfill and saved an estimated AED 1.4 million annually through various eco-initiatives, this hydroponic farm comes as a new feather in Anantara’s green cap.

 Embarking on a Culinary Journey Rooted in Sustainability

-In this innovative soilless farming technique, we adhere to Controlled Environment Agriculture (CEA) principles, ensuring the optimal blend of ambient temperature, water temperature, pH, air quality, and precise nutrient delivery, mitigating any potential contamination from external sources.
+In this innovative soilless farming technique, it adhere to Controlled Environment Agriculture (CEA) principles, ensuring the optimal blend of ambient temperature, water temperature, pH, air quality, and precise nutrient delivery, mitigating any potential contamination from external sources.

 Bountiful, Beyond-Organic Harvests

-Our hydroponic haven, spanning 40.5 square meters, is not just a farm but a stand-alone unit where seeding, harvesting, packing, and delivery are executed seamlessly.
+The hydroponic haven, spanning 40.5 square meters, is not just a farm but a stand-alone unit where seeding, harvesting, packing, and delivery are executed seamlessly.
 It encapsulates a nursery stand and 12 growing stands, each extending to six levels high, and is managed by an experienced grower who oversees the plant life cycles meticulously.

 Safeguarding Biodiversity and Promoting Health